 The leverage achieved for investment purposes in the Sub-Fund through the use of derivative financial instruments is calculated using the notional approach.
-The average leverage achieved over the course of the year is expected to be around 500% (as from 10 August 2018: 900%) or less of the net assets of the Sub-Fund.
+The average leverage achieved over the course of the year is expected to be around 900% or less of the net assets of the Sub-Fund.
 However, the actual leverage achieved on average may be above or below this value.
+The maximum leverage should not exceed 1250%.
 Also, it is to be noted that the levels of leverage might vary quite significantly over time depending on market environment, where the Investment Manager may decide to increase the Sub-Fund's use of derivatives either to hedge market risks or benefit from investment opportunities.
 Although this value must be stated, it does not permit any meaningful inference to be drawn as to the risk generated by the leverage.